Knowledge base

 Any abusive use may result in early termination by Infomaniak.

-To combat malicious acts and continue to protect clients' data as much as possible, Infomaniak has disabled the LOAD DATA LOCAL INFILE
+To prevent any security risks and protect customer data, Infomaniak has disabled the LOAD DATA LOCAL INFILE

-to connect to the database and prepared statements to insert the data, thus offering better security and compatibility with recent versions of PHP and ease of implementation in your PHP script or simply in a new PHP file in your /web directory:
+to connect to the database and prepared statements to insert the data.
+This ensures better security, optimal compatibility with recent versions of PHP

 $link = new mysqli("localhost", "username", "password", "database");